 It’s natural for girls to wonder about their breasts: Are they too big?
 Too small?
-If they’re large, they may get you unwanted attention.
+If your breasts are large, they may get you unwanted attention.
 If they’re small, you may worry that they’ll never grow.
-The important thing to keep in mind is that every woman is different in the shape and size of her breasts.
-Your breasts don’t need to look like your friend’s breasts or a magazine model’s breasts.
+Remember that your breasts don’t need to look like your friend’s breasts or a magazine model’s breasts.
 The world would be boring if everyone looked the same!

-It is also important to know that it is very common for your two breasts to be different sizes, especially as you first start developing.
+Keep in mind that it is very common for your two breasts to be different sizes, especially as they first start to grow.
 Other people can’t tell that your breasts are different sizes.
-You may be tempted to buy products to “fix” this.
-Well, vitamins, herbal teas, and creams — even exercises — will not change the size of one or both of your breasts.
+Give your body time to grow at its own rate and in its own way.
+Vitamins, herbal teas, and creams — even exercises — won’t change the size of your breasts.

 Most of the changes your breasts will go through are normal.
 Let your doctor know if you find a lump or have a pain that you are not sure about.
 Although lumps are common in young women, keep in mind that it is very rare for the lumps to be cancer.